 Note: Section 29.324, Stats., Group deer hunting.
-(1) In this section: (a) "Contact" means visual or voice contact without the aid of any mechanical or electronic amplifying device other than a hearing aid.
+(1) In this section:

-- (b) "Group deer hunting party" means 2 or more hunters hunting in a group all using firearms, each of whom holds an individual license to hunt deer. - (2) Any member of a group deer hunting party may kill a deer for another member of the group deer hunting party if both of the following conditions exist: - (a) At the time and place of the kill, the person who kills the deer is in contact with the person for whom the deer is killed. - (b) The person for whom the deer is killed possesses a current unused deer carcass tag which is authorized for use on the deer killed. - (3) A person who kills a deer under sub.
+- (a) "Contact" means visual or voice contact without the aid of any mechanical or electronic amplifying device other than a hearing aid. - (b) "Group deer hunting party" means 2 or more hunters hunting in a group all using firearms, each of whom holds an individual license to hunt deer. - (2) Any member of a group deer hunting party may kill a deer for another member of the group deer hunting party if both of the following conditions exist: - (a) At the time and place of the kill, the person who kills the deer is in contact with the person for whom the deer is killed. (b) The person for whom the deer is killed possesses a current unused deer carcass. - (b) The person for whom the deer is killed possesses a current unused deer carcass tag which is authorized for use on the deer killed. - (3) A person who kills a deer under sub.
 (2) shall ensure that a member of his or her group deer hunting party without delay attaches a current validated deer carcass tag to the deer in the manner specified under s.
 29.347 (2).
 Stats.
 The person who kills the deer may not leave the deer unattended until after it is tagged. - (3) REGISTRATION TAGGING.
 Upon verification of license and deer hunting permit information, the station operator shall do all of the following: - (a) Complete and retain the registration stub. - (b) Lock a registration tag to the carcass or part of the deer or bear.